nerdfiles/hypermedia-orientation/index.md

    "understanding" to recognition, from "composition" to (mereological) complexity, from "inference" to causality).

-Our goal is to exploit the conditions for the possibility of attention as a metaphorical construct, as much as metonymical, synechdocical and ironic constructs are realized from the nature of the inherent metaphorical nature of
+Our goal is to exploit the conditions for the possibility of attention (filter, neurological, spotlight, premotor) as a metaphorical construct, as much as metonymical, synechdocical and ironic constructs are realized from the nature of the inherent metaphorical nature of
 attention: as a spotlight, under certain mechanism-dependent structure, and as